-In addition, data suggests that eating predominantly plant-based foods may have slowed the progressive nerve damage associated with diabetes.
+In addition, data suggest that eating predominantly plant-based foods may have slowed the progressive nerve damage associated with diabetes.

-4 Vegan snacks can help lower blood pressure.
-First line therapies for all stages of high blood pressure include exercise and weight loss.
-However, results from one small cross-sectional study suggest that a plant-based diet is the more important intervention.
+4. Vegan snacks can help lower blood pressure.
+First-line therapies for all stages of high blood pressure include exercise and weight loss.
+However, results from one small cross-sectional study suggest that a plant-based diet is a more important intervention.

 In another study, researchers analyzed 39 studies including nearly 22,000 participants who followed different types of diets ranging from vegan to omnivorous (no dietary restrictions).

 After analyzing the results of blood pressure studies, researchers found that those who followed a plant-based diet had significantly lower blood pressure than meat-eaters (10).